yzhang-aos/yzhang-aos.github.io/_pages/cv.md

 **Teaching**

-Teaching Assistant, ENV 367: Modeling the Earth System, Princeton University Fall 2018
+Teaching Assistant, ENV 367: Modeling the Earth System, Princeton University, Fall 2018

-Teaching Assistant, GEO 361: Earth’s Atmosphere, Princeton University Fall 2017
+Teaching Assistant, GEO 361: Earth’s Atmosphere, Princeton University, Fall 2017

-Teaching Assistant, Methods of Mathematical Physics, Peking University Spring 2016
+Teaching Assistant, Methods of Mathematical Physics, Peking University, Spring 2016

 **Service**

+Assistant for "EPS 198: Careers in the Earth and Planetary Sciences and Beyond'' Spring 2023 at University of California, Berkeley

 Session chair for the 23rd Conference on Atmospheric and Oceanic Fluid Dynamics, and the 2nd Model Hierarchy Workshop.